YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    |                            | For extracts in UTF-8 mode, YottaDB prefixes UTF-8 and a space to -LABEL.                                            |
    +----------------------------+----------------------------------------------------------------------------------------------------------------------+

-2. GO - Global Output format, used for files to transport or archive. -FORMAT=GO stores the data in record pairs.
+2. GO - Global Output format, used for files to transport or archive.
+FORMAT=GO stores the data in record pairs.
 Each global node produces two records - the first contains the key and the second contains the value.
 GO format is only supported in M mode.

 3. ZWR - ZWRITE format, used for files to transport or archive that may contain non-graphical information.
 Each global node produces one record with both a key and data.
 Note that for non-ASCII data, M mode and UTF-8 mode extracts can differ, as the definition of printable characters differs.